finom/rebloom/README.md

 export default users;
 ```

-Then you can import the sub-store and the method at your component.
+Then you can import the sub-store and the methods to your component.

 ```ts
 import users, { loadUsers, createUser } from './store/users';